FyraLabs-Graveyard/pungi/doc/configuration.rst

     ``optional`` variants.
 By default only variants with type ``variant`` or ``layered-product`` will get ISOs.

+**createiso_break_hardlinks** = False
+    (*bool*) -- when set to ``True``, all files that should go on the ISO and have a hardlink will be first copied into a staging directory.
+This should work around a bug in ``genisoimage`` including incorrect link count in the image, but it is at the cost of having to copy a potentially significant amount of data.

+    The staging directory is deleted when ISO is successfully created.
+In that case the same task to create the ISO will not be re-runnable.

 **iso_size** = 4700000000
     (*int|str*) -- size of ISO image.
 The value should either be an integer meaning size in bytes, or it can be a string with ``k``, ``M``, ``G``